Caroline-judy/ML_Diabetes_Prediction_Project/README.md

 ## Conclusion
 This project demonstrates the potential of machine learning in predicting diabetes, highlighting its real-world implications.
 The model developed can assist healthcare providers in early detection and intervention, ultimately improving patient outcomes.

+Check out my Blog in Medium to know more about the Project: https://medium.com/@carolinejudy2002/predicting-diabetes-with-machine-learning-a-fun-dive-into-data-science-1453b2022239